 Of course, you don’t have to stick rigidly to the rules when choosing your fitted bathroom furniture.
 With a modular design, you can be as creative as you like by mixing and matching elements like units, worktops, toilets and basins.

-If a fitted bathroom sounds just the type of thing you're after, why not browse our range of stunning fitted bathroom furniture today?
+If a fitted bathroom sounds just the type of thing you're after, why not browse our range of stunning fitted bathroom furniture from Reeves today?